thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-dash.md

 ```

 ## Masternode Current

-[block:callout]
-{
-  "type": "danger",
-  "title": "Deprecated in Dash Core 0.17.0",
+>❗️ Deprecated in Dash Core 0.17.0
+>
-  "body": "This RPC has been deprecated and will be removed in a future version of Dash Core"
+> This RPC has been deprecated and will be removed in a future version of Dash Core
-}
-[/block]

 The `masternode current` RPC prints info on current masternode winner to be paid the next block (calculated locally).

 *Parameters: none*